windmill-labs/windmilldocs/docs/core_concepts/12_staging_prod/index.md

 # Deploy to Staging or Prod

-From a workspace in Windmill, users with admin rights can deploy a script/flow/resource/variable and all its dependencies to another workspace.
+From a workspace in Windmill, you can deploy a script/flow/resource/variable and all its dependencies to another workspace.
 This is a natural way of implementing staging/prod.
 This feature is available for [Enterprise Edition](../../misc/7_upgrade/index.md#enterprise-edition) only.

 <video
     className="border-2 rounded-xl object-cover w-full h-full"